lsst-dm/dmtn-021/index.md

 # 5. Appendix

 ### 5.A.
-Appendix A. Technical considerations.
+Appendix I. Technical considerations.

 1. A complication arises in deriving the decorrelation kernel, in that the kernel starts-off with odd-sized pixel dimensions, but must be even-sized for FFT.
 Then once it is inverse-FFT-ed, it must be re-shaped to odd-sized again for convolution.
 This must be done with care to avoid small shifts in the pixels of the resulting decorrelated image difference.

 2. Should we use the original (unwarped) template to compute the variance $\sigma_2$ that enters into the computation of the decorrelation kernel, or should we use the warped template?
 The current implementation uses the warped template.
 This should not matter so long as we know that the variance plane gets handled correctly by the warping procedure.

 ### 5.B.
-Appendix B. Implementation of basic Zackay et al. (2016) algorithm.
+Appendix II.
+Implementation of basic Zackay et al. (2016) algorithm.

-We only applied the basic Zackay, et al. (2016) procedure to a small simulated image.
+We applied the basic Zackay, et al. (2016) procedure only to a set of small, simulated imagee.

 ```python
 def performZackay(R, N, P_r, P_n, sig1, sig2):